centreon/centreon-documentation/versioned_docs/version-22.04/security/user-data-storage/gdpr-compliance.md

 ## Authentication

-In order to remain consistent with your security policy and to better manage the lifecycle and approvals of users, Centreon has an option to enable the connection to an Active Directory or LDAP directory.
+In order to remain consistent with your security policy and to better manage the lifecycle and approvals of users, Centreon can the connection to an Active Directory or LDAP directory.
 Centreon recommends to enable this option and not to use a local account.

 ## Backup